 (Or how hamburgers remain to be one of the greatest instruments of eating.)

 But skateboarding alone does not make classic skateboard videos, as ironic as that may sound.
-Before high-speed internet, it took a few years for tricks to get outdated, not to mention the turnaround on editing, production, and shipment of physical VHS tapes that preceded the release of the said tricks.
-So simply running down a list of maneuvers in a post-millenial video is not enough to surmise it being worthy of the “classic” label, e.g. when was the last time you watched Menik Mati?
-Once a video reaches ten years of age, the atmosphere and feel of an era gone by is what makes or breaks the likelihood of you repeatedly unearthing the tape from its cardboard dust jacket.
-Skateboarding videos aren’t just about tricks, and if you find yourself justifying any portion of an older video as “good for the time,” then simply put, it’s not a classic.
+Before high-speed internet, it took a few years for tricks to get outdated — not to mention the turnaround on editing, production, and shipment of physical VHS tapes that preceded the release of the said tricks.
+Simply running down a list of maneuvers in a post-millenial video is not enough to surmise it being worthy of the “classic” label, e.g. when was the last time you watched Menik Mati?
+Once a video reaches ten years of age, the atmosphere and feel of an era gone by is what makes or breaks the chances of you unearthing the tape from its dust jacket.
+If you find yourself justifying any portion of an older video as “good for the time,” it’s not a classic.
 The whole thing requires a timeless quality.

-Photosynthesis was truly one of the last skateboard productions to exhibit the now-rare phenomenon of an entire team gyrating around a single skate spot — something that the recent direction of street skateboarding will never allow to occur again.
-The fireworks that surround the high-exalted memories of “nineties skateboarding” have a lot to do with this “fun” vibe that exists when watching footage from certain eras of spots.
-Pier 7, Embarco, USC, those red curbs in the Plan B videos, Love, The Banks, etc. were all able to convey that the footage is probably a by-product of an all day session, which included sitting around, smoking cigarettes, talking shit, and occasionally coming up with a brilliant line that made its way to your VCR.
-These sort of environments barely exist anymore, outside of makeshift spots, skate parks, and Europe, and the closing of the era when Love was the east coast Mecca, before the pink planters even came up for discussion, could not have been better relayed than it was here.
-It’s infinitely easier to relate to, and be psyched off a video that seems to have been filmed as a matter of fact accompaniment to the life of a skate spot, as opposed to one thriving off plane tickets to Shanghai.
-(Even though that’s our fault in the end.)
+Photosynthesis was one of the last skateboard productions to exhibit the now-rare phenomenon of an entire team gyrating around a single skate spot — something that the recent direction of street skateboarding might not allow to occur again.
+The fireworks that surround high-exalted memories of “nineties skateboarding” have a lot to do with the vibe that exists when watching footage from certain eras of spots.
+Pier 7, Embarco, USC, those red curbs in the Plan B videos, Love, The Banks, etc. conveyed that the footage was a by-product of an all-day session, which included sitting around, smoking cigarettes, talking shit, and occasionally coming up with a brilliant line that made its way to your VCR.
+These sort of environments barely exist anymore, outside of makeshift spots, skate parks and Europe.
+The closing of the era when Love was the east coast Mecca, before the shitty “renovation,” could not have been better relayed than it was here.
+It’s infinitely easier to relate to a video that was filmed as an accompaniment to the life of a skate spot, as opposed to one thriving off plane tickets to Shanghai.

-Once all the classic spots started to disappear, east coast skateboarding embarked on a mission to build a symbiotic relationship with all those who had completed a BFA program, leading us on a post-Static II / post-Mosaic tract of outlying scraps that kids from California call “abstract spots.”
+Once all the classic spots started to disappear, east coast skateboarding began a relationship with all those who had completed a BFA program, leading us on a post-Static II / post-Mosaic tract of outlying scraps that kids from California call “abstract spots.”
 It has been the path we’ve stayed on for the past half-decade.
-This draw to spots-that-don’t-look-like-spots sometimes gets bad-mouthed as an overt attempt at being too weird for its own good, but the real cause for it is that these places are mostly what we have left to skate.
-There’s no more Love, City Hall, or Brooklyn Banks.
-Hell, there’s even no more Newport, Red Benches, or Verizon Window Ledges, making it only right that the videos themselves reflect that.
+This draw to spots-that-don’t-look-like-spots sometimes gets bad-mouthed as an attempt at being too weird for its own good, but really, these places are mostly what we have left to skate.
+There’s no more Love, City Hall or Brooklyn Banks.
+Hell, there’s even no more Newport, Red Benches or Verizon Window Ledges, making it only right that the videos themselves reflect that.
 But it also makes videos like Photosynthesis all the more special for immortalizing a period when we took all of these things for granted, or in some cases, completely missed the opportunity to experience them.

-Beyond nostalgia, there’s another reason this thing has held up so well, and that’s the editing.
+Beyond nostalgia, there’s another reason this thing has held up well, and that’s the editing.
 While Photosynthesis probably did for college video art programs what All the President’s Men did for journalism schools in the late-seventies, something that often gets disregarded about all the expected non-sequiturs in this video is the discretion with which they are used.
 It’s two teams, thirteen skaters, equalling an optimal thirty-three minutes.
-The only blemish on the video’s runtime is Dyrdek’s private park session (wow, who would have thought that would be the beginning of an empire?), and it’s not even an artsy off-shoot.
+The only blemish on the video’s runtime is Dyrdek’s private park session, and it’s not even an artsy off-shoot.
 Pluhowski’s and Corcoran’s forty-five seconds of footage are each…forty-five seconds of footage.
-In 2009, Dill’s minute of footage became two-and-a-half minutes.
-Jake’s two minutes of footage got slowed out, and art-ed up to a four-minute duration.
+With Mind Field, Dill’s minute of footage became two-and-a-half minutes.
+Jake’s two minutes of footage got slowed out and art-ed up to a four-minute duration.
 (Obviously, this is not strictly a 2009 tendency, Memory Screen had the same issue, but Memory Screen is only like half a skate video, and seemingly half of what looks like an attempt at simulating an unlikely dependence on hallucinogenic drugs.)

 Skateboarding looks best when it’s fast.
-Done fast, edited fast, and there’s no reason to slow a part down to a crawl with the assistance of some song begging “art” to accompany it, all for the sake of overdoing a brand image that requires weird little artifacts in motion.
-Apparently, there is some logic behind the idea of glowsticks or robot mice with muscle spasms needing to be in between every two skate tricks, but it disregards the necessary function of skate videos altogether, and that is making the viewer want to get up and skate.
+Done fast, edited fast, and there’s no reason to slow a part down to a crawl with the assistance of some song begging “art” to accompany it, just for the sake of overdoing a brand image.
+Apparently, there is some logic behind the idea of glowsticks or robot mice needing to be in between every two skate tricks, but it disregards the necessary function of skate videos altogether, and that is making the viewer want to get up and skate.
 “Video art” and good pacing can co-exist if they have to, and Photosynthesis will forever be proof of that.

-With all that being said, this video captures a time when Dyrdek still somewhat cared enough to do a back 180 nosegrind revert that looked like a flawless backside 360, which just so happened to incorporate a ledge because it could.
-A time when Fred Gall did varial heelflips, and Appleyard skated Philly.
-Plenty of videos are full of things that will never manifest themselves in professional skateboarding ever again, it is just that this one happens to have more golden moments than the rest.
+With all that being said, this video captures a time when Dyrdek still somewhat cared enough to do a back 180 nosegrind revert that looked like a flawless backside 360 that just so happened to incorporate a ledge because it could.
+A time when Fred Gall did varial heelflips and Appleyard skated Philly.
+Plenty of videos are full of things that will never manifest themselves in professional skateboarding ever again, it is just that this one happens to have more gold moments than the rest.

 These scans are from the visual treasure trove over at the The Chrome Ball Incident.
 There is a directory of links at the bottom of this post that you may find of some interest.